jackdawe/MBP/README.md

 - int **T** : the number of transitions in a sample. **T** must divide 80 or the command won't execute itself.
 Default: 1
 - float **wp** : Reaching a waypoint is a rare event.
 For the model to see this happen more often,  **wp** x **n** trajectories contain at least one transition towards a waypoint. **wp** should range from 0 to 1.
 Default: 0.1
 - float **trp** : The training set's share of the dataset (ranging from 0 to 1).
 The testing set's share of the dataset is 1-**trp**.
 Default: 0.9
-- int **dist** : The action distribution.
-Default: 0.
-- float **alpha** : How much you want to spread the actions beyond their original boundaries.
-Default: 1
 - float **sd** : The standard deviation of the gaussian distribution if **dist** is set to 2 or 3.
 Default: 0.25
 - bool **woda** : you can disable the signal by setting this parameter to true.
 If so, the agent will receive a positive reward as long as he is on the waypoint.
 Default: false
 - int **i** : the number of points you want in your graph.
 Default: 1